-The Patient Advocacy Service is an independent, free and confidential service that provides information and support to people who want to make a complaint about an experience they have had in a public acute hospital or a HSE-operated nursing home.
+The Patient Advocacy Service is an independent, free and confidential service that provides information and support to people who want to make a complaint about an experience they have had in a HSE-funded public acute hospital or a HSE-operated nursing home.

 The Health Service Executive (HSE) provides publicly-funded health and social care services.
 The HSE has a complaints system, called Your service your say, that you can use to make a complaint about your experience of a service provided by the HSE or on behalf of the HSE.

-If you want to make a formal complaint about your experience in a HSE-funded public hospital or HSE-operated nursing home, the Patient Advocacy Service (PAS) can provide information and support to help you with the complaints process.
+If you want to make a formal complaint about your experience in a HSE-funded public hospital or HSE-operated nursing home, the Patient Advocacy Service can provide information and support to help you with the complaints process.

 The Patient Advocacy Service is fully independent of the HSE.

-The PAS provides support by phone helpline, on 0818 293003, and on its website patientadvocacyservice.ie, where you can find information and a contact form.
+The Patient Advocacy Service provides support by phone helpline, on 0818 293003, and on its website patientadvocacyservice.ie, where you can find information and a contact form.
 The service can explain how to make a formal complaint, including what you should include in your complaint and how to write it.

-If you make a complaint, the PAS can also provide information about your options if there is a delay with the complaint or if you are not satisfied with the outcome.
+If you make a complaint, the Patient Advocacy Service can also provide information about your options if there is a delay with the complaint or if you are not satisfied with the outcome.